 Clams juice is a type of seafood stock made from fresh clams and clam shells.
 It's used as a base for soups, sauces, and stews, or can be drunk straight from the glass or used in cocktails.
 Clam juice is high in protein and other nutrients and lasts for about a week in the fridge.

-We feel blessed to live in the PNW and have easy access to fresh clams.
+We feel blessed to live in the PNW and have pretty easy access to fresh clams.
 If you haven't ever tried to dig for your own clams, it's quite the experience!!
 We enjoyed that as a family when I was growing up but now it's easier just to drive to the grocery store since we're no longer in a clam digging area.

 You just have to love a one ingredient recipe, you just need a batch of fresh clams, whether they're from the grocery store or freshly caught.
 Now that you know how little there is to the clams juice ingredients, we bet you'll start making the homemade fresh version over bottled.